mikehopskin0512/sema/terraform/modules/ecs_task/README.md

 `ecs` is a terraform module that creates an ECS task and service and configures additional resources for it.

+## Datadog

+You can enable datadog forwarder logs through setting variable `datadog api_key` and that's all that you need.

 # Module structure

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->